playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 `*uniFor="let item of items; let firstItem = isFirst"`

 Sounds reasonable enough.
 Just to make things even easier on us, let's not worry about re-rendering the list if it updates or properly cleaning up if this directive view unrenders.
-These requirement changes make our code much more simple for demonstartion purposes, but inherently makes the resulting code unfit for production.
+These requirement changes make our code much more simple for demonstration purposes, but inherently makes the resulting code unfit for production.

 ```typescript
 @Directive({ selector: '[uniFor]' })